kimreyesg/UG-Research/Lessons.md

 > Confinement in quantum dots pushes electrons **up** and holes **down**, widening the band gap.
 These shifts only happen to the carriers trapped inside the dot.

+Hence the gap increases with decreasing dot size and the energy change scales inversely with the reduced electron–hole mass and inversely with the diameter to the second power within this model.
+By changing the diameter of the quantum dots made out of the same semiconductor, one can dramatically change its transport and optical properties.

+Short rule:

+Bulk = continuous bands from continuous k.
+Quantum dot = discrete energy levels from discrete k (quantum numbers).

+quantum dots have discrete states because confinement quantizes k → only certain standing waves fit in the dot → discrete energies.

+## Quantum Dots and Band Edge Profiles

+### Is a quantum dot just a small piece of semiconductor?

+✅ Yes.
+A quantum dot is the **same semiconductor material** (e.g. CdSe, GaAs), just made very small (a few nanometers in size).

+- In bulk → continuous energy bands.
+- In a quantum dot → **size confinement** makes energy levels discrete.

+Changing the dot size changes the **band gap**, which tunes optical properties like color.

+---

+### How is the band edge profile created if it’s the same semiconductor?

+✅ In a quantum dot made of a single semiconductor:

+- There’s **no heterojunction** (no step change in band edges between different materials).
+- Instead, the “well” comes from:
+  - The **finite physical size** of the dot.
+  - The fact that electrons and holes **can’t escape outside** the dot into vacuum or into surrounding materials.

+This confinement acts like a **particle-in-a-box**:
+- Inside the dot → electrons and holes move freely.
+- At the edges → a high potential barrier prevents them from leaving.

+---

+### Why do band edges shift in a quantum dot?

+Even though it’s the same semiconductor material:

+- Electrons are confined → **CBM energy shifts upward**.
+- Holes are confined → **VBM energy shifts downward**.

+This **widens the band gap** in a quantum dot r